Who Is Conan O'Brien?

 During his time as Late Night host, O'Brien pushed the envelope with his quirky, comedic stunts.
 In 2006, he inadvertently invented a cult following after making a joke about an amorous manatee Web site.
 Two years later, during the Writers Guild of America strike, Conan created his own series of material to fill the gap.
 His performances included a staged dispute with comedian Jon Stewart of The Daily Show, and a stunt in which O'Brien ziplined through his audience to his anchor desk.

-Jay Leno Controversy
+Jay Leno Controversy and 'Conan'

 O'Brien replaced Leno on the Tonight Show, after Leno's contract expired in 2009.
 Comedian Jimmy Fallon was chosen as O'Brien's replacement on Late Night, and O'Brien moved to Tonight Show's headquarters in California.
 A few months before O'Brien took the reins, Leno renegotiated his contract with NBC, moving to a prime-time slot just before O'Brien's show.
 When Leno's program produced poor ratings, the network attempted to shift the programming schedule.